rohan-paul/Awesome-JavaScript-Interviews/Redux/dispatch.md

 https://redux.js.org/api-reference/store#dispatch

-dispatch() is one of the 4 methods of redux-store. dispatch() is the method used to dispatch actions and trigger state changes to the store. ``react-redux`` is simply trying to give you convenient access to it.
+dispatch() is one of the 4 methods of redux-store. dispatch() is the method used to dispatch actions and trigger state changes to the store. `react-redux` is simply trying to give you convenient access to it.
+So the way we take `actions` to the `store` is `dispatch`

 ```
 ​getState()​